StevenTian97/4GLTE/README.md

-# 4GLTE
+# MBgsm
-A special app based on **4G signals searching**.
+A special app based on **signals searching**.
 And this is my First project on my study-life.
-Hence, I hope it will be done BEST!
+It took me months.
+Thanks to my senior fellow apprentice, Zhao Liang.
+With Zhao's assistance, I finished signals analysis work.
+I still have a long way to go, and to learn.
+Thanks a lot.